mubin-puc/test-3/README.md

-I'm sorry to hear that you're having trouble formatting the table.
-Based on your message, it seems like the second last line is causing the table to be distorted.
-One way to fix this issue is to add a backslash (`\`) at the end of the second last line.
-This will tell Markdown to ignore the newline character and treat the two lines as a single line.
-Here's the corrected table:

 | Variable      | Default Value          | Comments                   |
 | ------------- |:----------------------:|:---------------------------|
 | rgname | hci-demo | Name of Resource Group |